 What does Mrs. Eddy say about atomic force?
+"Atomic force is Mind, not matter."
 Her interpretation of atomic force is that Mind and Spirit are the prime atomic force.
 Mind and Spirit create substance, where matter is the misstatement of that substance of Spirit.
-Perceiving the misstatement of substance as matter has an analogy to the movie The Matrix.
-For example, taking the red pill elicits an awareness of an underlying spiritual reality base of MInd and Spirt existing underneath the Matrix.
-Choosing to take the red pill reveals mankind to be a holigraphic image within God's Mind (pun intended).
-That's a hard pill to take.
-Taking the blue pill maintains the viewpoint of a stardust matter reality.
-(Ibid., page 521; Miscellaneous Writings, page 190.)
+Perceiving the misstatement of substance as only matter has an analogy to the movie The Matrix.
+(Miscellaneous Writings, page 190.)

-Jesus Christ is the ultimate Divine Scientist who had dominion over the Matrix-like appearances of the world.
-Jesus presented himself as the ultimate escape hatch from the Matrix.
+Jesus Christ is the ultimate Divine Scientist who had dominion over the Matrix-like appearances and beliefs of the blue world we know.
+Jesus presented himself as the ultimate escape hatch from the Matrix of the blue world.

 Mrs. Eddy's cultish, far-out, and shocking interpretation of reality is often criticized by academics and theologians.
-Criticism is sometimes given with a wink because something about rival realities rings true.
+Criticism is sometimes given with a wink because there is something about rival realities and levels of existence that rings true.

 Many scientists and Christians do declare that the Christian Science view of an underlying existence to be an ontological shocker or nightmare.
 Yet with the strangeness of quantum physics with its underlying quantum world that is so weird that is gaining ground as true every day, and virtual reality VR that is gaining ground as another theory of creation every day, some doors should open to hear the shocking Christian Science interpretation of existence.